pseudomammal/fairmont-wiki/API-Reference.md

 #### range

-Generate an array of ordered integers.  `range` takes two numbers specifying the start and end of the titular range.  `range` returns a new array containing an ordered list, either ascending or decending, of all integers from the start value to end value, inclusive.
+Generate an array of ordered integers.  `range` takes two numbers specifying the start and end of the titular range.  `range` returns a new array containing an ordered list, either ascending or descending, of all integers from the start value to end value, inclusive.
 When the start and end values are identical, an array with one element is returned.
 Invalid input causes `range` to return an empty array.

 ##### Example
 ```coffee